igniteagency/bank-australia-webflow-js/README.md

 This GitHub project provides a development workflow for JavaScript files in Bank Australia Blog site.

 In essence, it uses bun to start a development server on [localhost:3000](http://localhost:3000), bundle, build and serve any working file (from the `/src` directory) in local mode.

-Once pushed up and merged into `main`, it's auto-tagged with the latest semver tag version, and the production code will be auto-loaded from [jsDelivr CDN](https://www.jsdelivr.com/).
+The project generates production JS code that can be copied and used in the Webflow site.

+Don't directly include any JSDelivr CDN links on the site as we don't have the IT team permission to do so.

 ## Install